Debt Recovery Series – 1. Knowing Your Customer

 Gather as much information as you can as, at this stage, they will likely be prepared to provide it.
 When relationships start to sour, they may be less willing to provide you with some of the information you want.
 This includes details such as bank details and personal addresses of the directors.

 It is important that any information that you obtain during the initial stages is retained in a centralised place.
 You will undoubtedly need to refer back to this information at some point.
 You need need to make sure that you can find it.
 It may be helpful to create an internal data capture form so that all the information is in one place.
 This ensures that everyone across your business is gathering the information you need from your suppliers.
 Sit down and think about what information it is that you are likely to need going forwards.
 This may be to further assist the client in your business or to ensure that you are protected as best as you can be should you need to take legal action further down the line.

 Circumstances change and ensuring information is kept up to date is important.
 You may therefore want to factor into your relationship an annual review of this information.
 Have they changed bank details?
 Has the business grown and the partnership incorporated the business into a limited company vehicle?

 Whilst I have mentioned paperwork above, the point here is to make sure that your house is in order when it comes to contractual paperwork and invoices.
 Has the customer signed all of the necessary paperwork?
 Do you have copies on your file?
 From a lawyer’s point of view, it is much easier to assist if most of the terms and conditions are available in black and white and signed by both parties and any unpaid invoices are made out to the right person.
 As such, think about what information you would need to include within the contract and documents produced during your relationship to ensure that you are protected.

-It may seem a little overkill to gather this much information, or it may seem simply common sense to you.
-Either way, you will be happy of putting in place a robust process should things ever go wrong.
+It may seem a little overkill to gather this much information, or it may seem simple common sense to you.
+Either way, you will be happy about putting in place a robust process should things ever go wrong.